prtzl/stm32-cmake/README.md

-# BIG STM32 project template
+# STM32 project template with CMake

 This repository holds all the possible tools for developing STM32 projects.
 Root of the repository also represents an example project for `STM32F407VG`.
 Project is configured with CMake and is built natively or with container.